Wearup - eCommerce App Ui Kit

 Board for freelance & contract work

+A new UI kit on the radar.
 Wearup is a premium eCommerce App UI Kit consisting of 55+ pixel-perfect screens and easy to use in Figma.

-The kit is easy to fully customize to your liking and it leverages all Figma features, including global color, font styles, dynamic components & variants.

-Develop your mobile app with these neat, clean, modern and outstanding design screens.
+In collaboration with Toko Design Team and Available on UI8 Only.

 ______________